artificialsolutions/tie-api-example-twilio-ivr/README.md

 # tie-api-example-twilio-ivr
 This node.js example connector allows you to make your Teneo bot available on Twilio IVR (Interactive Voice Response).
-The connector acts as middleware between Twilio and Teneo and an IVR API to establish a phone call with a Teneo bot.
+The connector acts as middleware between Twilio IVR API and Teneo to establish a phone call with a Teneo bot.
 This guide will take you through the steps of setting a new Twilio phone number and deploying the connector to respond to events sent by Twilio.

 ## Prerequisites
 ### Https
 Twilio API requires that the connector is available via https.
 Ngrok is recommended for this.

-1. Make sure your connector is available via https.
-When running locally you can for example use [ngrok](https://ngrok.com) for this.
-Run the connector on port 1337 by default.
-    ```
-    ngrok http 1337
-    ```
-2. Running the command above will display a public https URL, copy it, we will use it as a `Webhook URL` for the following steps.

 ### Teneo Engine
 Your bot needs to be published and you need to know the engine url.

-## Running the connector locally
-### Twilio Setup
+## Setup instructions

-1. Setup a free [Twilio](https://www.twilio.com/try-twilio) account, which comes with free credit money you can spend on buying a number.
-2. Go to the left pane menu and click the "Programmable Voice" phone icon, then click "Buy a number".
-3. On the popup window, select the "Voice" checkbox and click "Search'.
-4. Buy a local number of your choosing.
-The free credit will pay for it.
-5. Click on submenu "Numbers"
-6. Click on "Manage Numbers"
-7. Click your number to configure
-8. Under "Voice & Fax" -> "A call comes in" set the webhook to your `Webhook URL` you copied earlier

-### Connector Setup Instructions
+### Download, install and start connector
 1. Download or clone the connector source code:
     ```
     git clone https://github.com/artificialsolutions/tie-api-example-twilio-ivr.git